postrational/ragamuffin/README.md

-# Ragamuffin - Zotero Chat 🐈
+# Ragamuffin - Chat with your documents 🐈

-Ragamuffin is a [RAG][rag]-powered chat agent which can access your [Zotero][zotero] library.
+Ragamuffin is a [RAG][rag]-powered chat agent which can access documents, articles from your [Zotero][zotero] library and code from any GitHub repository.

-You can ask questions, and the agent will respond using information from documents in your collection.
+You can ask questions, and the agent will respond using information from documents in your library.
 It will also display the sources used to generate each answer.

 ![Zotero Chat](screenshot.png)